gfranko/amdclean/README.md

 __I don't like the way AMDclean normalizes the names of my modules with underscores.
 Can I change this?__

 - You sure can.
 You can either use the `prefixMode` and change it to camelCase, or you can override all of the logic with your own logic by using the `prefixTransform` option hook.

+__Require.js supports passing module information, to one or more modules, with the `config` option.
+Does AMDclean support this?__

+- Yes!
+Make sure to set the AMDclean `config` option with whatever module information you would like available to you in your modules.
+Check the Require.js website for more details: http://requirejs.org/docs/api.html#config-moduleconfig

 __I can't seem to get AMDclean 2.0 to work.
 What gives?__